Code-Institute-Submissions/Frangelicomk-cookbook-project_SepResub/README.md

     + Returing Visitors

       Returning visitors should be able to quickly log in and taken straight to their favorite page and also to be able to add their own recipes.
+      In the future I want to user to be able to re-edit their own recipes and update them as required.
 + ### Design

   + Colour Scheme

-     + I picked a theme from Free Boostrap Themes as I didnt have the time on this project to create the site all by myself
+     + I picked a theme from [Free Boostrap Themes](https://startbootstrap.com/) as I didnt have the time on this project to create the site all by myself

   + Imagery

-     + The photos I used were links from other websites, I just used copy image address to test that the recipes have images.
+     + The photos I used were links from [Fine Dining Lovers](https://www.finedininglovers.com/), I just used copy image address to test that the recipes have images.
      In the future I want to add jpeg/png images taken by me and also users to be able to add their own jpeg images(this will be subject to review before posting)

 + ### Wireframes